pthu/sahd/docs/words/machareshah.md

 <span dir="rtl">עַיִן שֶׁל מַתֶּכֶת</span> (‘metal ring’),
 <span dir="rtl">לְחָיַיִן</span> (‘guides’),
 <span dir="rtl">עֲרָיִין</span> (‘plough-flanks’ or ‘mouldboards’).
-Unfortunately, it remains unclear to which elements of the plough some of these Heb. terms refer.[^67] Also, it is dubious whether the ancient Israelite plough consisted of the same elements as the plough type to which this section of the Mishnah refers.
+Unfortunately, it remains unclear to which elements of the plough some of these Heb. terms refer.<sup id="fnref:67"><a href="#footnote" data-toggle="modal" onclick="show_modal('fn:67')">67</a></sup> Also, it is dubious whether the ancient Israelite plough consisted of the same elements as the plough type to which this section of the Mishnah refers.

 <b> A.3</b>
 Philip King and Lawrence Stager give the following description of the way in which ploughing was performed in ancient Israel (King & Stager 2001:92; cf. 88):